jacques-lauzeral/odp/docs/Storage-Model.md

 ### Historical Reconstruction
 - **Content at time T**: Use specific ItemVersion created before or at time T
 - **Relationships at time T**: Apply audit trail chronologically up to time T
-- **Baseline state**: Use captured BaselineRelationship nodes for exact historical state
+- **Baseline state**: Use HAS_ITEMS relationships to retrieve exact versions captured at baseline time

+### Simplified Baseline Design
+The baseline system uses a simplified approach:
+- **Direct relationships**: Baseline connects directly to ItemVersion nodes via HAS_ITEMS
+- **No intermediate nodes**: Eliminates ODPBaselineItem complexity
+- **Atomic snapshots**: Single transaction captures all latest versions at creation time
+- **Simple queries**: Direct traversal from baseline to captured versions

 ### Prototype Considerations
 - Presence constraints are not specified for this prototype phase